epicgzs1112/SVT3D/README.md

-#our new work for multi-view 3d reconstruction(voxel model)!
+#our new work for multi-view 3d reconstruction(voxel model)! paper is writing ,waiting for publish!